dweekly/docs/pages/deep-linked-ads/dynamic-product-feeds.md

 ### Download CSV

-Click "Download CSV" if you just need a one-time file with your Deep Linked Feed.
+Click <notranslate>"Download CSV"</notranslate> if you just need a one-time file with your Deep Linked Feed.

 You can see all of the <notranslate>**Deep Linked Feeds**</notranslate> you've created by going to the [Deep Linked Feeds](https://dashboard.branch.io/ads/links/deep-linked-feeds) tab.